Motion Blender Gaussian Splatting for Dynamic Scene Reconstruction: Experiment

 \subsection{Settings}

-\textbf{Datasets.} We evaluate our method on two real-world datasets: the iPhone dataset~\cite{gao2022monocular} from \cite{wang2024shape} and the HyperNeRF~\cite{park2021hypernerf} vrig dataset.
+\textbf{Datasets.} We evaluate our method on two real-world datasets: the highly challenging iPhone dataset~\cite{gao2022monocular} from \cite{wang2024shape} and the HyperNeRF~\cite{park2021hypernerf} vrig dataset.
 The iPhone dataset consists of 12 scenes, including 5 multi-camera (MV) and 7 single-camera (SV) scenes, each captured at $960\times720$ resolution.
 The MV scenes are captured using one hand-held moving camera and two fixed cameras at novel angles, where the hand-held video is used for training and the fixed cameras for quantitative evaluation.
 The SV scenes, captured solely with a hand-held camera, are used for qualitative visualization.
 The HyperNeRF vrig dataset consists of 4 scenes, each captured at $960\times540$ resolution using two cameras mounted on a rig kit with strong camera motions.
 Models are trained on a subset of frames and evaluated on the remaining frames.

 \textbf{Baselines.} On the iPhone dataset, we compare against Shape-of-Motion~\cite{wang2024shape}.
 For HyperNeRF, we compare against 4DGaussians~\cite{wu20244d}.
-Both represent the SoTA on their respective datasets.
-Following Shape-of-Motion, we use their proposed 2D track loss in addition to L1 rgb loss.
+Shape-of-Motion and 4DGaussians are the state of the art on their respective datasets.
+We use the 2D track loss proposed in~\cite{wang2024shape}, in addition to L1 RGB loss.

 \textbf{Metrics.} We report peak-signal-to-noise ratio (PSNR), structural similarity index (SSIM)~\cite{wang2004image} and learned perceptual image patch similarity (LPIPS)~\cite{zhang2018unreasonable}.
 Since traditional metrics such as PSNR and SSIM are sensitive to minor misalignments and often favor blurry images over sharp ones~\cite{park2021hypernerf}, we adopt LPIPS as our primary metric.